hicolour/.chst/README.md

 | `0.0.1`                          | ```Category =\|= Subcategory =\|= Command =\|= Description =\|= Action Type```|

+Command special tags:
+It is possible to use user-input required tag, in command `pacman -Qs [$pkg]` where `[$...]` is special tag and `pkg` is the name/tile of the user input.

+In this case chst browser could ask user for input before firing the command.

 .chst contract for browsers

 Possible on roadmap: